sureshrachamalli/telecom-test/README.md

     * For Monthly earned Reward points [getmonthlyrewards](localhost:8081/rewards/getmonthlyrewards)
     * For Quarterly earned Reward points [getquarterlyRewards](localhost:8081/rewards/getquarterlyRewards)
 4. Older than 3 months scheduled to purge every day in midnight.
+5. In order run the all Integration and unit tests please run the command `mvn test`
-5. Records can be observed from even H2 console.
+6. Records can be observed from even H2 console.
 [H2 database console ](http://localhost:8081/h2)

 ##Other Technical Details